 Academic Underachievement in Adolescents: Psychosocial factors

-Created by Parentune Support Updated on Aug 19, 2013
+Created by Shikha Batra Updated on Dec 19, 2019

 “Whenever you want to achieve something, keep your eyes open, concentrate and make sure you know exactly what it is you want.
 No one can hit their target with their eyes closed.” ?
 Paulo Coelho

 Underachievement means to perform less than expected which is what happens with almost all of us in all domains of life be it our jobs, our home, or taking care of our kids, or any area which demands our contribution.
 In the context of academics, when the performance is way below expectations in schools we call it academic underachievement.
 In adolescents underachievement becomes all the more an important area worth consideration because they have to make career choices in the years to come.
 Listening to parents complain that their teenager has lost interest in studies, or is working hard but still not able to get scores accordingly, is not quite uncommon.
 When I heard these narrations about my 13 years old niece from my sister-in -law that she lacks concentration, has become moody and her performance has gone steep down when compared with previous years, I kept pondering over the causes related to it and how this issue should be dealt with.
 This issue really touched me somewhere deep down as I myself have been a witness of her growing up over the years, and I know how good she had been in academics as well as in co-curricular activities as a child.
 To find possible causes for her decline in performance is what motivated me to take up this topic as my area of research.